 In this beginner's guide I have set out lots of info, explanations of terminology, when and where to use different types of wool and tools, video demonstrations etc, etc with accompanying pdf downloads for you to printout and keep.

 I will keep adding articles to this page and will post on my facebook and instagram page whenever there's a new addition.

 Please know there is never, ever such a thing as a 'stupid' question so please don't hesitate to contact me via the contact page of this website with any question you may have and I will do my very best to help :)

 TERMINOLOGY & DIFFERENT TYPES OF WOOL

-Natural Carded Slivers (World of Wool) wool from different sheep that is lovely to needle felt with.
+Natural Carded Slivers wool from different sheep that is lovely to needle felt with.
 These come in completely natural colours just as they come off the sheep!

-Dyed Carded Corriedale Sliver (World of Wool) we use this in all my beginner's workshops and kits as it is perfect for making shapes and comes in lovely colours including woodland animal range.
+Dyed Carded Corriedale I use this in the form of slivers (rope like pieces) in all my beginner's workshops and kits as it is perfect for making shapes and comes in lovely colours including lots of perfect animal shades

 You will learn the terminology over time and it will eventually become second nature but I remember how confused I was when I first started - it was like a different language!
-CLICK HERE to download the article I wrote to help explain and demystify it all!
+CLICK HERE to download and print a handy leaflet I wrote to help explain and demystify it all!

-I also sell a range of wool tops (roving), fleecewool and locks
+I also sell a range of wool tops (sometimes called roving), fleecewool and locks

 Above is a medium size 38G triangular felting needle